opeolluwa/backend-for-humans/src/module_1/introduction_to_programming.md

 ## What is computer programming?

 Broadly, computer programming is telling a computer exactly what to do.
-This is done using a procedural syntax popular referred to as **code**, which combines special words, signs, and symbols.
+Typically, the programmer need to understand the problem to be solved or the task at hand.
+Afterwords, the solution is implemented using special words, signs, and symbols, collective called code.

-It’s like giving the computer a recipe so it knows how to make something happen.
+The end result is like giving the computer a recipe so it knows how to make something happen.

-This special set of words, signs and symbols is otherwise known as computer **programming language** which would be explored in detail in subsequent modules.
+This special set of words, signs and symbols which made up the code written to implement the desired solution is known as computer **programming language** which would be explored in detail in subsequent modules.

+A fitting analogy to understand code and programming language is liking code to an English Essay and liking Programming language to the English language